mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 #------------------------------
-# installing RNA-seq scripts and setting up the workspace
+## Installing RNA-seq scripts and setting up the workspace

 # switch to home directory
 cd